data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 #### Returns

--   **out**: _Tuple\[ &lt;array&gt;, ... ]_
+-   **out**: _Tuple\[ &lt;array&gt;, &lt;array&gt; ]_

-    -   if `x` is a two-dimensional array, a namedtuple (`sign`, `logabsdet`) whose first element must be zero-dimensional array containing a number representing the sign of the determinant and whose second element is a zero-dimensional array containing the determinant.
-Otherwise, a namedtuple (`sign`, `logabsdet`) whose first element must be a non-zero dimensional array containing the sign for each square matrix and whose second element must be a non-zero dimensional array containing the determinant for each square matrix.
+    -   if `x` is a two-dimensional array, a namedtuple (`sign`, `logabsdet`) whose

+        -   first element must be zero-dimensional array containing a number representing the sign of the determinant.
+        -   second element is a zero-dimensional array containing the determinant.

+        Otherwise, a namedtuple (`sign`, `logabsdet`) whose

+        -   first element must be a non-zero dimensional array containing the sign for each square matrix.
+        -   second element must be a non-zero dimensional array containing the determinant for each square matrix.

         For a real matrix, the sign of the determinant must be either `1`, `0`, or `-1`.
 If a determinant is zero, then the corresponding `sign` must be `0` and `logabsdet` must be `-infinity`.
 In all cases, the determinant must be equal to `sign * exp(logsabsdet)`.